 Introduction to Agile Business Analyst

-The agile business analyst also known as the business system analyst (BSA) are the professionals whose task is to convert the business needs into a technology work plan.
-The agile business analyst collaborates and applies the business skills to add value to the business needs of the organization.
-The agile business analyst has expertise in the business domain as well as a good customer connect which is helpful.
+The agile business analyst, also known as the business system analyst (BSA), are the professionals whose task is to convert the business needs into a technology work plan.
+The agile business analyst collaborates and applies the business skills to add value to the organisation’s business needs.
+The agile business analyst has expertise in the business domain as well as a good customer connect, which is helpful.

 The traditional business analyst focuses on analyzing the business needs only and pays the least attention to product development.
 The traditional business analyst approaches to solve the problem in one go, unlike the agile business analyst.
-The agile business analyst breaks the bigger problem into smaller parts to work efficiently and focusses to achieve the project development gradually in iterations or smaller sprints or phases.
+The agile business analyst breaks the bigger problem into smaller parts to work efficiently and gradually focuses on achieving the project development in iterations or smaller sprints or phases.
 It promotes adaptability and a strong business relationship between the project stakeholder and team members.

 Key Characteristics of a Good Agile Business Analyst